Allergy Shots in Huntsville, AL: What to Know

 Alabama Medicaid is predominantly fee-for-service with care coordination through ACHN regional entities.
 Allergy testing and immunotherapy are covered.

 Curex accepts most major Huntsville insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, Curex costs less than a single allergist visit in Huntsville.
+At $129/month without insurance, Curex at-home SCIT allergy shots cost less per month than many single allergist visits in Huntsville.

 Allergy Shot Resources